 Answer

-From "Mending Wall," the phrase often quoted is "Good fences make good neighbours," which Frost attributes to the neighbor rather than the speaker.
-From "The Tyger," we have the line "Tyger, tyger, burning bright / In the forests of the night."
+From "Mending Wall," we have the phrase "Good fences make good neighbours," which Frost is actually quoting from the neighbor rather than supporting the sentiment himself.
+From "The Tyger," the opening line is: "Tyger, tyger, burning bright / In the forests of the night."

 Answer